resi-labs-ai/resi/docs/miner.md

 # Miner

-Miners scrape real estate data from Zillow via RapidAPI and get rewarded based on how much valuable property data they have (see the [Incentive Mechanism](../README.md#incentive-mechanism) for the full details).
-The incentive mechanism focuses on property data quality, freshness, and coverage across different geographic areas and property types.
-Miners are scored based on the total amount of unique, valuable property data they collect.
+Miners implement their own scraping solutions to collect SOLD PROPERTY data from the last 3 years (2022-2025) and get rewarded based on data quality (see the [Incentive Mechanism](../README.md#incentive-mechanism) for details).
+Focus on properties that have SOLD in the last 3 years.
+Skip active listings or rental properties.
+The incentive mechanism focuses on data quality, sales history accuracy, and coverage of sold properties.

+**⚠️ IMPORTANT:**
+- Build your own scraping solution
+- Focus on SOLD PROPERTIES from last 3 years (2022-2025)
+- Skip active listings or rental properties

 The Miner stores all scraped property data in a local database.